 1 – Listening – 30 minutes

 The Listening test, which contains the recordings you will listen to from native speakers and speakers with different accents, takes 30 minutes in total and has total 40 questions with different types.
-Your IDP IELTS test centers will provide you headphones for Listening section, except in IELTS UKVI tests.
+Your IDP IELTS test centers will provide you headphones for Listening section.
 You will be given an additional 10 minutes to transfer your answers to an answers sheet in paper based IELTS.

 Would you like to improve your listening skills?
 Check out this video prepared by IDP IELTS experts.